 If you’re wondering how to get started, there are many relationship management strategies you can try.
 (Need a few more clients to manage first?
 Check out our guide to social media marketing secrets that will help you get more clients!)
 Here are a few of our go-tos:

 One important step in building relationships with clients is having a wicked online portfolio that is easy and enjoyable to navigate, and shows off your skills.
 Potential clients want to be able to see your best work, showcased in a logical and aesthetically pleasing way—they’re hiring a creative, after all!
 This will help start building trust between you and the client right away, assuring them that you have user experience top of mind—and the great aesthetic they want.
 Consider adding a blog as well; sharing your industry expertise can also help win over clients.

-Save yourself some time by using a website builder, which will put together a professional-looking online portfolio site in minutes.
+Save yourself some time by using a website builder, which will put together a professional-looking online portfolio website site in minutes.
 Choose one with customizable templates, as this will help you showcase your work in an attractive way that fits your style.
 Establishing a high taste level will start you off right when building relationships with creative clients.

 Make sure to include a pricing list on your portfolio.
 Smooth onboarding is an important aspect of good client management.
 And this makes onboarding easier for potential clients: they can see what you can do and know how much everything costs, up-front!

 Need some inspiration on how to put together your site?
 Take a look at some portfolio examples from other creative professionals.
 Then, pick a site with a free trial so you can test out if it will appeal to the clients you want to work with.